How to Kickstart a Marketing Knowledge Base to Power AI-Enabled Growth

 Market: Geographic, industry, category

-Product: Positioning, personas, value props, win/loss etc. (Product Marketing Core Knowledge)
+Product Marketing Research: Positioning, personas, pricing, value props, win/loss etc.

 Brand: Identity, tone, mission, values, visual + narrative rules.